Educational Administration and Foundations - P-12 Administration

 - present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.
 If accepted, official transcripts can be emailed from the university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: Illinois State University, Graduate School, 209 Hovey Hall, Campus Box 4040, Normal, IL 61790-4040.

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- responses to questions related to the goals of the program.
-Complete an essay responding to the following questions.
+Respond to questions related to the goals of the program.

-- provide evidence of passing the Illinois Basic Skills Test, valid Type 75 certificate and two years full-time leadership experience
+Provide evidence of valid Type 75 certificate and two years full-time leadership experience

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.

 To be eligible for an assistantship a student must, generally,